ashutoshkrris/TechyWrite-Old/README.md

 npm run dev
 ```

-## Adding an opportunity to the list
+## Adding a new opportunity to the list

 Found a paid technical writing opportunity we don't have yet?
 You can easily add it using the following steps: